Our viewing times during the week are from 10am to 5pm.

 You pay a deposit before you move into your new home.
 This gives the landlord security in the event that you fail to pay your rent or damage the property or its contents.

-We currently hold 1.5 x the monthly rent as a deposit amount.
+We currently hold 5 weeks rent as a deposit amount.
 EG. If your rent is £800 pcm, your deposit will be £1200

 For an AST tenancy agreement, your deposit will be sent to the Deposit Protection Service (DPS) where it will be held for the duration of your tenancy.